-Claudio Casetti is an Associate Professor at the Department of Control and Computer Engineering, Politecnico di Torino, Italy.
+Claudio Casetti is a Full Professor at the Department of Control and Computer Engineering, Politecnico di Torino, Italy.

-He has published more than 200 papers in peer-refereed international journals and conferences on the following topics: Transport and network protocols in wired networks, IEEE 802.11 WLAN, Vehicular networks, Ad hoc and sensor networks.
-According to Google Scholar, his H-index is 36.
+He has published over 250 papers in peer-refereed international journals and conferences on the following topics: vehicular networks, 5G networks, transport and network protocols in wired networks, IEEE 802.11 WLAN.
+According to Google Scholar, his H-index is 41.